n1r7/compliance/hub.md

 c.
 Who transacts similarly – cluster analysis
 d.
 What can I reasonably predict – each customer is represented by an agent that builds and continuously updates a profile of expected behavior for that customer (think, a network of Nest thermostats that anticipate customer actions)
 3. Neural network integration and query tool.
 The more information Sequitur is provided, the more significant the impact the system can have.
 By monitoring the entirety of a company’s systems, Sequitur can be used to query the system to generate strategies.
 Businesses can measure the impact changes to products or controls can have system-wide.
 Functions will transition from creators or doers to testers and generators.

-Sequitur redefines anti-money laundering compliance programs Sequitur adheres to the existing tenets of anti-money laundering compliance, but connects the concepts in such a way that allows for greater program efficiency.
+##### Redefines anti-money laundering compliance programs
+Adhere to the existing tenets of anti-money laundering compliance, but connect the concepts in such a way that allows for greater program efficiency.
 1. Risk assessment
 a.
 Business landscape – what do companies do?
 i.
 Products and their functionality (features, limits, controls)